northbridge-sys/en-lsl-framework/README.md

 }
 ```

-To run your own code on an event, most event handlers can forward them to user-defined functions upon request:
+To run your own code on an event, most events can be forwarded to user-defined functions upon request:

 ```
 #define EVENT_EN_STATE_ENTRY